d1sbalance77/Euros-24-ShotMap/README.md

 ### 1. Creating a Virtual Environment

-To ensure that the project dependencies are isolated, it's recommended to create a virtual environment.
 You can create a virtual environment by following these steps:

 1. **Navigate to your project directory**: